andreydro/ruby-practice/README.md

-Practicing ruby code from "Learn Ruby" book by O`Reilly
+Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly